Severe Asthma ToolkitSevere Asthma Toolkit

 Bronchodilator not lasting 3 hours

 Peak flow of less than XX% of personal best.
-Provide additional advice specific to the patient, based on their previous exacerbations.]
+Provide additional advice specific to the patient, based on their previous asthma attacks]

 • Asthma action plans (AAPs) need to be agreed by patient and clinician and recorded in a retrievable written or digital form to which the patent can refer when needed.